jsiek/B522-PL-Foundations/lecture-notes.lagda.md

 However, in the context where we need it, we know that `n` is even but only in a proof irrelevant way.
 So we need a way to convert a proof irrelevant `IsEven n` to a proof relevant one.
-One of the few ways that one is allowed to use a proof irrelevant fact is in proving a contradiction.
-So we make the irrelevant assumption `IsEven n`.
-Then we prove that even number is either even or odd (relevantly), and that even and odd are mutually exclusive.
+One of the few ways that we are allowed to use a proof irrelevant fact is in proving a contradiction.
+So let us assume `IsEven n` (irrelevantly).
+Then we prove that every number is either even or odd (relevantly), and that even and odd are mutually exclusive.
 In case the number is even, we have our relevant evidence that is is even.
 In case the number is odd, then it is not even, and we have a contradiction with the irrelevant